-The information you provide to us online is protected by Secure Socket Layer (SSL technology).
-SSL is the leading security protocol for data transfer on the Internet.
-This technology scrambles your account information as it moves between your PC’s browser and First National Bank’s computer systems.
-When information is scrambled, or encrypted in this way, it becomes nearly impossible for anyone other than First National Bank to read it.
+The information you provide to us online is protected by Secure Socket Layer (SSL) technology.
+SSL is the leading security protocol for data transfer on the internet.
+This technology scrambles your account information as it moves between your PC’s browser and First National Bank of Moose Lake’s computer systems.
+When information is scrambled, or encrypted in this way, it becomes nearly impossible for anyone other than First National Bank of Moose Lake to read it.
 This secure session helps protect the safety and confidentiality of your information when you bank with us online.

-We will allow you to enter your Password only a limited number of times.
-Too many incorrect passwords will result in the locking of your Online account until you call us to reactivate.
+We will allow you to enter your password a limited number of times.
+Too many incorrect passwords will result in the locking of your online account until you call us to reactivate.
 As an added safeguard, Online Banking access “times out” after a specified period of inactivity.

 It is in the best interest of both you and the bank to maintain accurate records concerning your personal information.
-For this reason, First National Bank allows you to update your personal information online, at anytime, through secure messaging within our First Net Banking product which is sent to the bank’s secure administration site.
+For this reason, First National Bank of Moose Lake allows you to update your personal information online, at any time, through secure messaging within our First Net Banking product which is sent to the bank’s secure administration site.

-First National Bank limits employee access to your personal information to only those bank administrators with a business reason for knowing such information.
-First National Bank also educates all employees about the importance of confidentiality and customer privacy.
+First National Bank of Moose Lake limits employee access to your personal information to only those bank administrators with a business reason for knowing such information.
+First National Bank of Moose Lake also educates all employees about the importance of confidentiality and customer privacy.
 In addition, individual user names and passwords are used by approved bank personnel to access your personal information online, providing audit trails to further safeguard the privacy of your personal information.

-From our web sites, we do not knowingly collect or use personal information from children under 13.
+We do not knowingly collect or use personal information from children under 13 from our web sites.
 Should a child whom we know to be under 13 send information to us, we will only use that information to respond directly to that child or provide parental notice.
 We are not responsible for the data collection and use practices.